syncfusion-content/xamarin-docs/Xamarin/Radial-Menu/Overview.md

 layout: post
 title: About Xamarin Radial Menu control | Syncfusion
 description: Learn here all about introduction of Syncfusion Xamarin Radial Menu (SfRadialMenu) control, its elements and more.
-platform: Xamarin
+platform: xamarin
 control: SfRadialMenu
 documentation: ug
 ---

 # Xamarin Radial Menu (SfRadialMenu) Overview

-The Essential Xamarin SfRadialMenu displays a hierarchical menu in a circular layout, which is optimized for touch enabled devices.
+The Essential® Xamarin SfRadialMenu displays a hierarchical menu in a circular layout, which is optimized for touch enabled devices.
 Typically, it is used as a context menu, and it can expose more menu items in the same space than traditional menus.

 ## Key features